jaytimm/corpuslingr/README.md

 dailyMeta <- corpuslingr::GetGoogleNewsMeta (n=15)

 head(dailyMeta['titles'])
 ##                                                                                                titles
-## 1                               Trump announces designation of North Korea as state sponsor of terrorism
+## 1                   The Justice Department is suing AT&T to block its $85 billion bid for Time Warner
-## 2                            Collapse of German coalition talks deals Merkel a blow; new election likely
+## 2                             North Korea's on-again-off-again status as a state sponsor of terrorism
-## 3                                                         Will Zimbabwe's Mugabe Resign or Be Impeached?
+## 3                      Charlie Rose Suspended By CBS, PBS and Bloomberg Amid Sexual Misconduct Claims
-## 4 New York Times suspends top White House reporter amid investigation into sexual-harassment allegations
+## 4      Slain border agent may have been beaten to death by rocks in 'grisly scene,' union leader says
-## 5          Brutally killed by Charles Manson's followers, Sharon Tate became the face of victims' rights
+## 5 'We will continue to report this uncowed by his threats': Alabama Media Group responds to Roy Moore
-## 6                                                 Woman says Franken inappropriately touched her in 2010
+## 6                 Sarah Huckabee Sanders to April Ryan: 'I'm starting to regret calling on you first'
 ```

 We need to sort out meta with sites that are actually scraped.
 Also, re-try "article" verion of boilerpipeR.